-Guest profiles let you gather contact information (like name, phone number, and email), special dates (like birthdays and anniversaries), dietary restrictions, and dining preferences (favorite restaurant table, favorite wine, or favorite dessert).
+Guest profiles let you gather contact information (like name, phone number, and email), special dates (like birthdays and anniversaries), dietary restrictions (such as food allergies or sensitivities), and special accommodations or dining preferences (like mobility requirements or a favorite restaurant table).

-Also, if your reservation software integrates with your POS, your guest profiles will also track what they’ve ordered and how much they’ve spent from every visit to your restaurant.
+If you use a reservation software that integrates with your POS like TouchBistro Reservations, your guest profiles will also track what they’ve ordered and how much they’ve spent from every visit to your restaurant.
 This helps your team spot trends, anticipate “the usual” order, and identify high-value or VIP customers.

 Data for guest profiles can be collected in two ways: self-reported by the customer or collected through the reservation software system at the restaurant.

 When customers make reservations online or over the phone, they can share details like their name, contact information, or special requests with your restaurant.
-Hosts can also gather information from walk-ins who need to be put on a waitlist.
-Making use of this time while guests wait helps your restaurant provide customized service when guests are finally seated.
+Hosts can also gather information from walk-ins who need to be put on a virtual waitlist.
+Making use of this time while guests wait helps your restaurant provide better customer service when guests are finally seated.

 For example, a host might learn that a guest’s preferred table is a booth.
 The host will add this to the guest’s profile and use the restaurant’s table management system to assign the guest to the next available booth.

-Whenever a guest with an existing profile returns to your restaurant, staff can look them up using the guest’s phone number.
-They can see past orders for their tables and anything the guest orders this time will automatically get added to their profile on the reservation system.
+Whenever a guest with an existing profile returns to your restaurant, staff can look them up using the guest’s name or phone number.
+Not only can staff see the guest’s past orders, but anything the guest orders this time will automatically get added to their profile on the reservation system as well.

-Identifying guests with existing profiles and collecting new information is simple when customers make reservations.
+With this model, identifying guests with existing profiles and collecting new information is simple if the customer has already made a reservation.
 But how can you add walk-in guests to your customer database or recognize returning guests who don’t have a reservation?

-One way to do this is to ask walk-in guests if they’ve dined with you before.
-If they have, look them up by their phone number.
-If they haven’t, collect all the basic info you need to create a new customer profile (name, phone number, and email address).
+If you’re not using virtual waitlists, you can simply ask walk-in guests if they’ve dined with you before.
+If they have, look them up by their name or phone number.
+If they haven’t, collect all the basic info you need to create a new customer profile (name, phone number, and/or email address) on the spot.

-You can also ask walk-in guests to opt-in to a guest profile at the end of their meal by including a signup sheet in the bill fold.
-Use this opportunity to also ask guests to opt in to your email and SMS marketing campaigns, but make sure you’re following any data protection and privacy or anti-spam laws for your region (such as GDPR or CASL).
+You can also ask walk-in guests to opt-in to a guest profile at the end of their meal by including a signup sheet in the bill fold or providing instructions on how to sign up online.
+Use this opportunity to also ask guests to opt in to your email and SMS marketing campaigns, but make sure you’re following any data protection and privacy or anti-spam laws for your region (such as GDPR or CASL)

-Do customers seem hesitant to opt in to your guest profile database?
-Here are some tips on how you can address concerns:
+If your customers seem hesitant to opt in to your guest profile database, here are some tips on how you can address concerns: